 CCM Core Functions

-CCM Rwanda fulfills five core functions as defined by the Global Fund's requirements for Country Coordinating Mechanisms.
+CCM Rwanda fulfills its core functions as defined by the Global Fund's requirements for Country Coordinating Mechanisms.
 These functions form the foundation of Rwanda's coordinated national health response.

 1. Funding Request Development